CURRENTLY UNDER REVIEW

 Mutual respect and tolerance: treat others as you want to be treated

-Bristol Steiner School promotes an ethos of inclusivity and tolerance where differing views, faiths, cultures and races are valued and where children are encouraged to engage with the wider community through fare’s festivals and visits to a local old people’s home.
+Bristol Steiner School promotes an ethos of inclusivity and tolerance where differing views, faiths, cultures and races are valued and where children are encouraged to engage with the wider community through fairs, festivals and visits in the wider community.

 Children should acquire a tolerance and appreciation of and respect for their own and other cultures; know about similarities and differences between themselves and others and among families, faiths, communities, cultures and traditions and share and discuss practices, celebrations and experiences.
 We are open to celebrating festivals from all religions at Bristol Steiner School, and often do this with help from parents of pupils with different faiths.
 All students learn foreign languages from the age of 6, and the curriculum covers cultural aspects as well as the study of the language.